 There are some best practices you can adopt for managing the cash flow of your business in relation to inventory turnover rates.
 You do this by using an open-to-buy system with your inventory planning.
 With a good open-to-buy system, you can plan the turns you want for an item by category and classification.
 There is no need to set the turns at the same level for every product in your store.
 Some will turn slower and some faster.
 But with an open-to-buy system in place, you can manage that easily.

 Another solid way to manage your inventory is with dating on your purchases.
 Dating is the amount of time you have to pay the vendor for the merchandise.
 Many retailers get strapped for cash because they bought inventory that has a low turn but must be paid for within 30 days.
 It can mean the retailer is forced to pay the vendor before they have sold the items.

-Walmart is regarded as an expert in finding a balance in relation to inventory with much of its success tied to controlling inventory turns.
-Many of their turns are greater than the dating terms on the invoice.
-In effect, Walmart sells some merchandise BEFORE it must pay for it—in some cases up to 30 days in advance.
+Walmart is regarded as an expert in finding a balance in relation to inventory, with much of its success tied to controlling inventory turns.
+Many of its turns are greater than the dating terms on the invoice.
+In effect, Walmart sells some merchandise before it must pay for it—in some cases up to 30 days in advance.